lambdaclass/curse_of_mirra/docs/src/client_feedbacks.md

 `FeedbackContainer`

 You can find this prefab inside each character prefab; it contains a script with the same name with a list of the Feedback Prefabs to activate.
 You have to set each prefab in the unity editor to the list.
 The methods we have here are:
-- `SetActiveFeedback(string name, bool activate)` Activate or deactivate the feedback that that matches the name parameter depending on the boolean activate
+- `SetActiveFeedback(string name, bool activate)` Activate or deactivate the feedback that matches the name parameter depending on the boolean activate

 - `GetFeedbackList()` Return the feedback prefabs list.